-The North Sea Marine Cluster is a not-for-profit organisation self-funded by its members and founded on the principle that combining the expertise from the academic, private and public sector is an effective mechanism to share experience and expertise on the protection and sustainable growth of the marine environment.
+The North Sea Marine Cluster is a not-for-profit organisation, self-funded by its members and founded on the principle that combining the expertise from the academic, private and public sector is an effective mechanism to share experience and expertise on the protection and sustainable use of the marine environment.

-The NSMC brings together the strengths and experience of its partner organisations: the University of East Anglia, Norfolk County Council in Norwich and the Gardline Group in Great Yarmouth.
+The NSMC brings together the strengths and experience of its partner organisations: the University of East Anglia, Norfolk County Council, Marsh Ltd and the Gardline Group.
 It combines academic excellence with real marine experience acquired in the North Sea and worldwide.
-Capabilities are enhanced by the many other organisations that work with the Clusters partners with expertise in renewables – in particular wind farms, offshore oil and gas, environmental monitoring, planning, surveillance, fabrication and construction.
+Capabilities are enhanced by the many other organisations that work with the Clusters partners, with expertise in renewables – in particular wind farms, offshore oil and gas, environmental monitoring, planning, surveillance, fabrication and construction.